 Participants are guided through the process by trained professionals from Orange County Fire Rescue and Orlando Police Department education officers.
-The tour ends at an outside meeting place by a child-size version of a public pay phone where everyone can practice dialing 91
+The class ends at an agreed upon outside meeting place.

 Once outside utilizing the miniature “city” with buildings, pave streets, sidewalks, a functioning traffic light, and a railroad crossing light, the children will learn traffic safety, staying on the sidewalk and off the curb.
 In this hands-on training exercise, children will learn how to correctly use traffic and crosswalk signals to safely cross the street with an adult.